BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

   BASTET:         Choose a player who need to discard a card from his/her hand.
 If the discarded card is CULPRIT, Civilian wins and Criminals loses.
                   Otherwise, the targeted player receive this card to his/her hand.

-  INFO_EXCHANGE:  Starting from the player who use this card, choose a card in hand and pass to left side player and repect this process clockwise direction one by one.
+  INFO_EXCHANGE:  Starting from this player, choose a card in hand and pass to the next player and repect this process one by one.
-                  The Player can see the recived card but cannot pass the recived card again to the next player.
+                  Players can see the recived card but cannot pass the recived card again to the next player.
-                  If a player does not have any passable card, ie. no cards in hand or the only card is the recived card, then skip this player.
+                  If current player does not have any passable card, ie. no cards in hand or the only card is the recived card, then skip the current player (next player will not receive any card but still need to proced the above process).

-  RUMOR:          Starting from the player who use this card, draw a card from the right side player and repect this process in clockwise direction one by one.
+  RUMOR:          Starting from this player, draw a card from the pervious player and repect this process one by one.
-                  The card drawn from right side player cannot be drawn again from the left side player.
+                  The card drawn from the pervious player cannot be drawn again by the next player.
-                  If a player does not have any drawable card to let the left side player draw, ie. no cards in hand or the only card is the drawn card, then skip the left side playe.
+                  If the pervious player does not have any drawable card to let the current player draw, ie. no cards in hand or the only card is the drawn card, then skip the current player (current player will not draw and receive any cards but still need to proced the above process).

   BARTER:         Player who use this card can choose a player who have card in hand to exchange a card in hand.
                   If the player does not have any card in hand, he/she will take the card from the targeted player instead of exchanging.